CompNeuroTchuGroup/TheDserineHypothesis/README.md

-# Deciphering the astrocytic contribution to learning and relearning
+# Astrocytes enhance plasticity response during reversal learning

 This repository hosts the code used to produce and analyze the results of the paper *Deciphering the astrocytic contribution to learning and relearning, 2023*.